Castle Market

 Castle Market was an indoor market in Sheffield city centre, England.
-The building lay in the north east of the present city centre, by the River Don, and was built on top of the remains of Sheffield Castle, which could still be seen via guided tours.
+The building lay in the north-east of the present city centre, on Waingate, by the River Don, and was built on top of the remains of Sheffield Castle, which could still be seen via guided tours.
 The market closed in 2013 when the Moor Market opened on The Moor, further south in Sheffield city centre, and demolition began in 2015.